 In 2007, the ISO, WRI, and WBCSD signed a Memorandum of Understanding (MoU) agreeing to promote the ISO 14064 and GHGP standards.
 The ISO also has additional related standards relevant to reporting organizations:

 - ISO 14067 has guidance for quantifying a product's carbon footprint.

 - ISO 14068 is under development but will have guidance on carbon neutrality.

 - ISO 14069 has guidance for applying ISO 14064-1.

 CDP, WRI, World Wildlife Foundation (WWF), and the UN Global Compact launched the Science Based Targets initiative (SBTi) in 2015.
 SBTi does many things to help organizations set science-based emission targets.

 For example, they define best practices to reduce emissions, provide technical assistance and expert resources, and help companies with independent assessments.
 Many standards require organizations to set science-based targets (SBTs).

 The 2015 Paris Climate Agreement was a significant catalyst in furthering carbon accounting regulations, policies, and reporting standards to align with financial regulations.
 As a result, many countries began looking for ways to reduce their greenhouse gas emissions.

 Task Force for Climate-Related Disclosures (TCFD)

-In 2017, the Task Force for Climate-Related Disclosures (TCFD) released a report, which set out a clear and consistent structure for climate-related disclosures.
-The report included proposals designed to apply to all organizations in all jurisdictions and give reliable, comparable, and forward-looking information for investors to base decisions.
+In 2017, the Task Force for Climate-Related Disclosures (TCFD) released a report establishing a clear and consistent structure for climate-related disclosures.
+The report included proposals designed to apply to all organizations in all jurisdictions and give reliable, comparable, and forward-looking information for investors to base their decisions on.